cakesbyshiratzur/shiras-cakes-nextjs/docs/google-sheets-setup.md

 The website now:
 - Has a working `/api/reviews` endpoint
-- Fetches reviews dynamically from the API
+- Fetches reviews dynamically from the correct Google Sheets
 - Shows loading states while fetching
 - Falls back to hardcoded reviews if the API fails
 - Displays error messages if there are issues
+- **Includes Orly Achkenazy's review**: "The cake was beautiful and yummy❤️"

 ## Setting Up Google Sheets Integration (Optional)